 Differences Between Chronic and Episodic Migraine

-I was diagnosed with chronic migraine after seeking help from a headache specialist.
-Simply put, episodic migraine is characterized by 0-14 migraine days per month.
+I was diagnosed with chronic migraine (CM) after seeking help from a headache specialist.
+Simply put, episodic migraine is characterized by having up to 14 migraine days per month.
 Chronic migraine is when you have headache for 15 days or more of the month where 8 or more of the attacks meet the definition of migraine.
 When this occurs for 3 months or more, you meet the criteria for chronic migraine.
 It’s a horrendous place to be.
 Most of us can avoid it.
-In my case, I had unrelenting head pain, round-the-clock for about 3 months before things started to get better.
+In my case, I had unrelenting head pain around-the-clock for about 3 months before things started to gradually fade.

 How It All Starts